tomiy/crossbladebot/README.md

 In config/client.json, put your bot name, channel, and oauth.

-Then, in a console, run `php main.php` from the root folder.
+Then, in a console, run `php main.php` from the root directory.

 ### Prerequisites

 * PHP 7 and up
+* Composer

 ### Installing

-Clone the repo.
-There is nothing else to do (for now).
+Clone the repo and run `composer update` from the root directory.

 ## Running the tests